 again.
 "S 701" was taken under fire by own pickets, it had taken

-severe damages by the ramming that it did not become ready for action again before the
+so severe damages by the ramming that it did not become ready for action

 During the night 24./25.01.1945 again mining operations were conducted against the convoy route off Orfordness.
 All boats returned unharmed to their harbours.

 the ice situation at Rotterdam had worsened, the harbour had a close ice

 cover, on the Maas drifting ice was prevailing, the 4.
 SFltl with